Piranha (film series): Piranha 3DD (2012)

 Piranha 3DD is a 2012 American 3D comedy horror film and sequel to the 2010 film Piranha 3D.
 It is directed by John Gulager from a screenplay by Marcus Dunstan and Patrick Melton.
 It stars Danielle Panabaker, Matt Bush, David Koechner, Chris Zylka, Katrina Bowden, Gary Busey, Christopher Lloyd, and David Hasselhoff.
 Production began on April 27, 2011 with a release scheduled for November 23, 2011, but a month prior to release this date was revised to an unspecified 2012 date.
 The film was eventually released in the UK on May 11, 2012 and in the U.S. on June 1, 2012.

+Piranha IIID

+During production and post-production of Piranha 3DD, Dimension Films began developing a follow-up, entitled Piranha IIID but due to the commercial failure of 3DD no film was made.

+Piranha JPN/Summer of the Piranha

+Summer of the Piranha was announced in 2017.
+The project was known as Piranha JPN in Japan, but retitled as Summer of the Piranha internationally with Chako van Leeuwen and Roger Corman returning to produce and Christopher Lloyd was signed to star.
+No film has yet been released as Corman died in 2024.